 European Wilderness Quality Standard Quick-Audit

 This is for most larger areas typically the first step in the Wilderness audit process.
-In addition, the European Wilderness Quality Standard Quick-Audit is the perfect tool for most smaller wild areas with an exceptional high quality of wilderness but limited budgets that are interesting in joining the European Wilderness Preservation System and to prepare them for the full implementation of the European Wilderness Quality Standard.
+In addition, the European Wilderness Quality Standard Quick-Audit is the perfect tool for most smaller wild areas with an exceptional high quality of wilderness but limited budgets that are interesting in joining the European Wilderness Network and to prepare them for the full implementation of the European Wilderness Quality Standard.

 During the Quick-Audit, the auditors will examine all relevant documents and over these topcis: